Woodvale Secondary College

-Woodvale Secondary College (also Woodvale College and WSC), formerly Woodvale Senior High School, is an independent public co-educational partially academically-selective high day school, located in Woodvale, a suburb 20 km north of Perth, Western Australia.
+Woodvale Secondary College, formerly Woodvale Senior High School, is an independent public school, located in Woodvale, a suburb 20 km north of Perth, Western Australia.
 Opened in 1985, the school's catchment area covers parts of the City of Joondalup and the adjacent eastern portion of the City of Wanneroo.
 The school has an enrolment of 1,409 students from Year 7 to Year 12.

 The school encompasses the middle socio-economic range suburbs of Kingsley and Woodvale and is defined by the boundaries formed by Wanneroo Road and the Mitchell Freeway in an east–west alignment and Ocean Reef Road to the north.
 The south border is in line with the cycle path to the Mitchell Freeway entrance in Kingsley.

 The school provides specialist academic programs in basketball, football, and music.

 History

 The college, whose namesake is its location of Woodvale, opened in 1985 for 200 Year 8 students, and expanded its age range yearly until 1990 when its first class of Year 12 students commenced.

 In 2012, Woodvale Senior High School became an Independent Public School and a School Board was established.
-With much deliberations from the school and its community, the school was renamed Woodvale Secondary College.
+With much deliberation from the school and its community, the school was renamed Woodvale Secondary College.
 Along with the change was a minor change in the school emblem as well as the replacement of their motto ‘Grow to wisdom’ with ‘Your life, your goals, our world’.
-A large plaque with the former emblem and motto is on display in the schools gardens.
+A large plaque with the former emblem and motto is on display in the school's gardens.

-In 2014, the school underwent major upgrades, including a new administration office, a "Hospitality & Function centre" for curricular activities for students studying hospitality, and a "Sports centre" gymnasium for physical education and the specialist basketball and football programs.
-The former two were officially opened by Luke Simpkins MP, on 15 August 2014.
+In 2014, the school underwent major upgrades, including a new administration office, a "Hospitality & Function centre" for curricular activities for students studying hospitality, and a "Sports centre" gymnasium for physical education and specialist basketball and football programs.
+The former two were officially opened by local member of parliament Luke Simpkins, on 15 August 2014.

 Specialist programs

-Woodvale Secondary College currently offers specialist programs in basketball, football and music.
+Woodvale Secondary College currently offers specialist programs in basketball, football, and music.